-Open the jack cover, and connect the AC-LS1A AC power adaptor (supplied) to the DC IN jack of the camera.
+→ Open the jack cover, and connect the AC-LS1A AC power adaptor (supplied) to the DC IN jack of the camera.

-Open the cover in the arrow direction as illustrated above.
-Connect the plug with the mark facing up.
+Connect the plug with the \triangle mark facing up.

 - Do not short the DC plug on the AC power adaptor with a piece of metal.
 This may cause a malfunction. - Clean the DC plug of the AC power adaptor with a dry cotton bud.
 Do not use the dirty plug.
 Use of the dirty plug may not properly charge the battery pack.